 Around some terrible experience that may happen to you, life is happening.
 Moving forwards from that experience or even during the experience it is one part of your day-to-day life.
 It impacts on you emotionally and often consumes you but whilst being consumed in that emotion and physical state you still have to get up, the sun rises, the bins need to be put out, lawns mowed, bills to pay, a career to be maintained, children to care for and there are people in your life you are interacting with.

-This is what I wrote back in 2016 when Archie finished year 12.
+This is what I wrote back in 2016 when my youngest, Archie finished year 12.

 In a couple of months our family will leave our school.
 For the past continual 21 years of my life it has been a part of my everyday routine.